This post may contain affiliate links. Click here to read our Disclosure.

 Our kids are getting older now, but when they were babies, we often got raised eyebrows when we told others about our travels.
 Many wondered why we were taking our kids halfway around the world when they wouldn’t remember the trip.
 Initially our motivation to continue to travel with kids was selfish – we didn’t want to stop.
 However, time and time again I have seen the incredible benefits that travel has given our kids.

-There have been lots of articles in the past year floating around that question the value of travelling with young kids, like this article in the Telegraph.
+There have been many articles in the past year that question the value of travelling with young kids, like this article in the Telegraph.
 The author claims that you shouldn’t travel with your kids until they are teenagers.
 He says, “The dynamics of travelling with young children – wonderful though that shared time undoubtedly is – simply don’t lend themselves to expensive foreign jaunts.
 Children are always inconveniently tired, have very little interest in culture, can’t walk longer than 45 minutes without needing sustenance and moan if burgers aren’t on the menu.”

-Luckily, not all agree and in fact there is science that says holidays are good for kids.
+Luckily, not all agree, and in fact, there is science that says holidays are good for kids.

-- 2 Spurs curiosity and authentic learning
+- 2 Spurs Curiosity and Authentic Learning

 - 3 Builds Life Skills